 Phase 5 – Cryptography – The Toughest Questions

-How a vendor handle cryptography is some of the hardest questions for the vendor and the Operator to address.
+How a vendor handles cryptography is some of the hardest questions for the vendor and the Operator to address.
 Honestly, most of the time you will have both sides talking past each other as “crypto novices” try to communicate with each other.
 Many do not like this truth to be pointed out.
 But it is needed for people to get into meaningful and productive conversations around the vendor’s use of cryptography.
 But, these questions need to be addressed by both parties.
-Not addressing them will expose the both organizations to preventable risk.
+Not addressing them will expose both organizations to preventable risk.

 Conversation Guidelines for Cryptography Conversations

 Acknowledge that Cryptography is Critical.
 Organizations cannot assume that there is no-one sniffing the wire, accessing the files, or using other means to access information.
-Crypto is a critical part of an organization’s defense It will increase over time as our technology become more widespread.
+Crypto is a critical part of an organization’s defense It will increase over time as our technology becomes more widespread.

 Acknowledge that Crypto Conversations are specialized.
 People who have not invested in the time and effort to learn will get lost.
 In fact, “crypto experts” who have not spent recent time in the field will often need crypto-refresh to think within that specialized mind-frame.
 This should not stop vendor-operator dialogs on cryptography.
 Everyone needs to be asking these questions.

 Constantly Revisit the Crypto Conversations.
 Breaking crypto is something criminal and state actors actively pursue.
 In addition crypto professionals proactively try to break systems before the bad actors find ways to do it.
 Given this level of “active investigation,” Operators should be revisiting their vendor’s “crypto strategy.”
 These conversations are not one-time meetings.